Introduction to 'Laptop or desktop'

 Changing your accessibility settings

 This can help anyone, at any time, especially if you’re finding your device hard to use.
 You might need your device to work differently for a short while or long term.
 For example, say you’ve broken your arm.
 You’ll be using your device with just one hand.
-So it will need to work this way just until your arm is better.
-If you have a visual impairment, you might need more permanent changes
+So, it will need to work this way just until your arm is better.
+If you have a visual impairment, you might need more permanent changes.

 How to adapt your device to suit your needs - select each heading to learn more

 • There are many settings on your device to make text and other objects on your screen easier to see.
-You can:

 • Most devices have settings to help you access audio content in different ways.
-For example, you can:

 Change your audio settings

-You can usually adjust your device’s audio.
-For instance, you can switch it to ‘mono’ so you hear sounds in only one headphone.
+For instance, you can switch it to ‘mono’, so you hear sounds in only one headphone.
 This means you don’t miss any sounds if you struggle to hear in one ear.

 Use captions

-Do you prefer or need to read instead of listening to audio?
-Captions can help you do this.
 Most devices let you change the size, colour and other features of this text.
 You can also change the background behind the text to make it easier to see.

 • There are many different ways to use a laptop or desktop.
 Do you find it hard to use a keyboard or mouse?
-You may prefer to:

 Talk instead of type

 Most devices let you to use ‘dictation’.
 This means you can speak instead of type.
 It helps you to control your device using your voice.
+Look for ‘Speech’ or ‘Voice control’ settings.

 Use keyboard shortcut options